MozaikAgency/wp-theme-starter/README.md

 # The Mozaik WordPress Theme Boilerplate

-This is a WordPress Theme starter-kit meant to offer a generally un-opinionated, first-class developer experience.
+This is a WordPress Theme starter-kit meant to offer a first-class developer experience.

 ### Full Feature List: